botblock/BotListAPI/README.md

 # Features
 #### Please see at the bottom of this README for the todo list
 - Diffrent logtypes (none, error only, info, debug)
-- 15 Bot lists supported
+- 17 Bot lists supported
-- Information about the bot lists, name, website, owner (Name#tag & ID)
 - Supports normal and sharded bots
 - Supports .net framework and .net core
 - Manually trigger posting